 - All broth options work (chicken, turkey, veggie, beef).

-Again, follow these simple instructions and you will have the perfect gravy.
+Again, follow these simple tips and you will have the perfect easy gluten-free gravy.

 I used to be the only one in the family who liked gravy and this recipe converted my kids to gravy-lovers.
 Even if you’re the only one who likes gravy, this is a small batch recipe (that can be doubled) so don’t worry about having too much, or too little.